michhar/darknet-yolov3-sample/README.md

 **WIP** and blog post coming soon.

-The training data was a set of 175 Lego minifigs with various hats and helmets.
+The training data was a set of 175 Lego minifig images with various hats and helmets.
 One test image is shown here:

 <img src="assets/predictions.jpg" alt="lego minifig with helmet" width="40%" align="center">